-The Oliver Mansion, with 38 rooms and 14 fireplaces, is part of the latter.
+The Oliver Mansion, with 38 rooms and 14 fireplaces, is one of three historic homes owned by The History Museum.
 Besides getting a look at the leaded-glass windows, parquet floors and original furnishings inside, visitors can stroll the 2.5-acre grounds, which feature gardens, a teahouse, fountain and carriage house.
 The 1897 home belonged to James Oliver, who invented an economical and efficient plow manufactured in town.

 Fronting the St. Joseph River in Elkhart, Ruthmere was the 1908 Beaux Arts-style home of Albert R. Beardsley, general manager of a company that later became Miles Laboratories, makers of such over-the-counter products as Alka-Seltzer and One-A-Day Vitamins.
 Impressive features of the brick and limestone mansion include ceiling and wall murals, Cuban mahogany paneling, silk wall coverings, Italian marble fireplaces and gilded woodwork, plus a game room decorated in leather and red velvet.
 One novelty: music from a combination player piano/organ in the front parlor that is piped into the library.
 Ruthmere, named after a daughter who died in infancy, also maintains a fine arts collection that includes Tiffany glass and Auguste Rodin sculptures.
 Groups can arrange an afternoon period tea (tea sandwiches, mini scones, macaroons, mini tarts) in the game room or outdoors on the piazza.